 “Those who thrive at DeVry have a strong desire to learn, are self-motivated and have good time management skills.”

 I worked in a Rhode Island Sheriff’s Department for eight years and never expected to leave.
-After finishing my Master’s in Criminal Justice, I needed to make extra money.
-A co-worker suggested teaching part-time at a local college, but I didn’t follow up.
-Then the Sheriff’s Department started a training program for new field officers and hand-picked me to become a training officer.
+Soon after finishing my Master’s in Criminal Justice, the Sheriff’s Department started a training program for new field officers and hand-picked me to become a training officer.
 I found out I really liked imparting my knowledge to others to help them succeed in the field.
-Since I still needed to make extra money, I finally applied at the college for what I thought was a part-time position.
-After the interview, I was surprised to find that they offered me a full-time, tenure-track position.
+I applied at DeVry and was offered a full-time, tenure-track position.

-Though no longer a law enforcement officer, I stay on top of the field through former colleagues and family.
-My daughter is a police officer; my husband works in the state Corrections Department since retiring from the military.
-I also participate in annual meetings that DeVry holds with its national advisory board for the Justice Administration Program.
+Though no longer a law enforcement officer, I stay on top of the field through former colleagues, family and local volunteer opportunities.
+My daughter is a police officer and I am part of a volunteer program that takes place in the Federal Bureau of Prisons.
+This program helps me to see both sides of justice, providing more insight from the offenders’ standpoint, whom our policies directly impact.
+I’ve also participated in annual meetings that DeVry holds with its national advisory board for the Justice Administration Program.
 Board members are not DeVry employees; they are justice professionals representing organizations that offer internships and they share what they look for in candidates.
 All this input was helpful when I redeveloped our entry-level course, JADM100.

 I teach mostly entry-level and senior capstone courses.
 I like to see the difference between where students are when they come in and when they graduate.
-I give weekly Live Lectures, which are very interactive and involve lots of role playing.
+I post many videos and hold live sessions, which are very interactive and involve lots of role playing.
 I’m a facilitator, coach, and motivator.
 I create opportunities for students to practice.
 My teaching goal is to help students understand what the law is and how to apply it.